 The g-cell is a mechanical structure formed from semiconductor materials (polysilicon) using semiconductor processes (masking and etching).
-It can be modeled as a set of beams attached to a movable central mass that move between fixed beans.
+It can be modeled as a set of beams attached to a movable central mass that move between fixed beams.
 The movable beams can be deflected from their rest position by subjecting the system to an acceleration (Figure 2).

-When the beams attached to the center mass move, the distance from them to the fixed beams on one side will increase by the same amount that the distance to the fixed beams on the other side decreases.
+As the beams attached to the central mass move, the distance from them to the fixed beams on one side will increase by the same amount that the distance to the fixed beams on the other side decreases.
 The change in distance is a measure of acceleration.

-The g-cell beams form two back-to-back capacitors (Figure 2).
-As the center plate moves with acceleration, the distance between the beams change and each capacitor's value will change, (C = NA $\epsilon$ /D).
-Where A is the area of the facing side of the beam, $\epsilon$ is the dielectric constant, and D is the distance between the beams, and N is the number of beams.
+The g-cell plates form two back-to-back capacitors (Figure 2).
+As the central mass moves with acceleration, the distance between the beams change and each capacitor's value will change, (C = NA ε /D).
+Where A is the area of the facing side of the beam, ε is the dielectric constant, D is the distance between the beams, and N is the number of beams.
+The X-Y device contains two structures at right angles to each other.